 My availability

 I welcome students to see me outside of class to discuss any aspect of the course.
 My scheduled office hours are Mondays, 3:30-5:00pm, SHDH 3251.
-For now, I am planning to hold my office hours in person, but I request that students be masked when in my office.
 My e-mail is stambaugh@wharton.upenn.edu.

 COURSE OUTLINE